corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-This is a generic function that can be used for many different use cases.
+This generic function works for many filters.
+It also shows that higher-order functions are a normal part of Rust.
-Higher-order functions like this are a typical pattern in functional programming
-and are also available in Rust.

-The imperative version, while concise, now incorporates a higher-order function,
-demonstrating that the line between functional and imperative programming is
+The imperative version can take the same `valid` function.
+The line between imperative and functional Rust is blurry:
-often blurry:

 ```rust
 fn filter_files<F>(p: &Path, valid: &F) -> Result<Vec<PathBuf>>